ahanel13/ahanel13.github.io/_posts/2024-12-09-Understanding 0.CL and O.CL Attacks: A Comparative Guide.md

 ### Testing Methodology
 CL.0, meaning **Content-Length.0**, is one of the easier Request Smuggling vulnerabilities to test for.
 In this scenario, the front-end server uses the `Content-Length`, but the back-end, for some reason, ignores it completely.
 As a result, the back-end treats the body as the start of a second request, ignoring the `Content-Length`.
 This is equivalent to the back-end treating the first request as having a `Content-Length` of 0.
 There are a couple of ways to test for this, but here's one:

+*Note: Burp Suite is the primary tool referenced in the methodogies.
+It may or may not be possible to repeat this methdology with other tools*

 #### 1. Find an endpoint that supports `GET` and `POST` requests.
 One way to test for this is by selecting a `GET` request, sending it to Repeater, right-clicking the request, and selecting "Change request method."
 If you send the new request as a `POST` request and the application responds normally, then move on to the next step.
 This indicates that the application may not be processing the body.